Thanks to the rise of generative AI tools, we can now create a flurry of images with just a few words and clicks.

 How Does AI Image Generating Work?

 These new tools are mind-boggling.
 And public.
-On September 28th, OpenAI made a staggering announcement: DALLE-2 is open and accessible to all, with subscription options for continued use, of course.
+On September 28, 2022, OpenAI made a staggering announcement: DALLE-2 would be open and accessible to all, paving the way for a range of AI art generators to become available for public use.

 How to Use Midjourney